 A written and oral diagnostic examination is required of all students in the School of Teacher Education.
 All students taking the exam are required to register for EDG 6964 in their second semester for full-time students and after the completion of 18 hours for part-time students.
-Prior to the exam, students should have already taken EDF 5400 and EDF 5481 (or a course that supports students in becoming familiar with educational research methods).
+Prior to the exam, students should have already taken a course that supports students in becoming familiar with educational research methods, such as EDF 5400 and EDF 5481.
 The objective of the diagnostic is to appraise the student's research aptitude and readiness to continue pursuing a doctoral degree and to facilitate counseling in the development of the student's program of study.
 Students must have completed the written component of the diagnostic exam by the end of the second semester in the program or the equivalent (e.g., upon completion of 18 hours) for part-time students.

 The exam will test student comprehension, writing, and analytic skills.
-The diagnostic exam consists of a written critique of an article and an oral defense of that critique.
-At least two STE faculty members with knowledge of the student's area of interest and GFS or the student's Doctoral Supervisory Committee (if formed) provide or approve the article, assess the critique, and evaluate the oral examination.
-The student will submit the written exam, a vita, draft POS, and a statement of professional goals or objectives two weeks before the time of a scheduled defense to faculty assessing the diagnostic.
+The diagnostic exam consists of either a written critique of an article or a review of relevant literature, along with an oral defense.
+At least two STE faculty members with knowledge of the student's area of interest and GFS or the student's Doctoral Supervisory Committee (if formed) provide or approve the assignment, assess the written product, and evaluate the oral examination.
+Along with the written exam, and at the discretion of the committee, the student may be asked to submit a vita, draft POS, and a statement of professional goals or objectives prior to the time of a scheduled defense to faculty assessing the diagnostic.
 The written and oral responses will be graded as Pass (P) or Not Pass (NP).
 OASIS must be notified of the results.
 To pass, the majority of the committee must agree (e.g., 3 of 4 committee members).
-If the student is graded as a 'Not Pass', the student may have a second opportunity to take the exam.
+If the student is graded as a 'Not Pass', the student may have a second opportunity to take the exam at the discretion of the committee.
 If a 'Not Pass' is assigned a second time, the student will be dismissed from the program.

-The diagnostic exam form is available at https://education.fsu.edu/oasis/graduate-students and will be signed by attending faculty and returned to the OASIS office.
+The diagnostic exam form is available at:

+https://education.fsu.edu/sites/g/files/upcbnu3146/files/Diagnostic qualifying Exam Form 10Aug2017.pdf and will be signed by attending faculty and returned to the OASIS office.
 (Note that it is possible the Doctoral Supervisory Committee may not be established by this point, and therefore, only those members already identified (at least 2) will participate in the diagnostic exam.
 Some majors will invite a number of the faculty from the major to participate in this process.)